merondun/puzzler/README.md

 * **busco_lineage:** Busco odb10 version lineage.
 * **busco_database:** Directory to save busco dbs.

-***Homozygous peak coverage*** is the homozygous peak covewrage identified from k-mer coverage in the HiFi library.
+***Homozygous peak coverage*** is the homozygous peak coverage identified from k-mer coverage in the HiFi library.
 I prefer to quickly run genomescope2, where the `*_linear_plot.png` indicates the left peak with `kcov:`, which you can multiple by ploidy to get `--hom_cov`.

 If you do not run `genomescope2`, I **highly** recommend you inspect the hifiasm log file (in `$WD/$SAMPLE/$SAMPLE.hifiasm.log`).